Tanzeel Merchant

+Career

 From 2014 to 2017 Merchant held the role of Director of Partnerships and Consultations at the Ontario Growth Secretariat.
 In that role, his branch supported the review of the Growth Plan for the Greater Golden Horseshoe and plans for the Greenbelt.
 Prior to that he was the first and founding Executive Director of the Ryerson City Building Institute at Ryerson University in Toronto.
 Established in 2012, the Institute was created to focus on research, teaching, engagement and communication on issues relevant to city regions nationally and globally.

 Since the early 2000s Merchant has played some key roles in developing and shaping Ontario’s award-winning growth management framework and urban planning policies and projects.
 For a two year period, he was also invited to work in Alberta by the Regional Municipality of Wood Buffalo, the Government of Alberta, and the energy industry in the rapidly growing Athabasca Oil Sands region.
 During his time there he led the development of a growth management, infrastructure and development plan for the region.

 On 1 July 2014, Merchant was featured in the Toronto Star's Canada Day edition of 24 Canadians whose ideas will shape the future.
 The Star introduced his feature as "Toronto planner doing oil patch work sees need to reconcile the many directions we’re headed — such as oil dependence, an aging rural Canada — to ensure we become the advanced, mobile, tolerant society of our dreams."
 In the article, he discusses his views on evolving identities, Canada's relationship with the oil sands and the challenges that an ageing nation faces.

 On 5 December 2014, excerpts of Merchant's interview from the Possible Canadas project were published in The Globe and Mail.
 The "Possible Canadas is a project created by Reos Partners, the J.W.
 McConnell Family Foundation and a diverse coalition of philanthropic and community organizations.".